Matt Kenseth: Feud with Joey Logano and Return to Homestead after suspension

 After his suspension, NASCAR President Brian France met with Kenseth and Logano to address lingering tensions.
 Initially, Kenseth claimed a tire failure caused him to crash into Logano.
 However, after serving his suspension, he admitted the move was deliberate and expressed no remorse.
 Kenseth's actions effectively ended Logano's chances of advancing to the final round of the Chase.
 Fans cheered for Kenseth as Logano struggled, including a 40th place finish at Texas after cutting a tire and spinning out, and a third place finish at the rain-shortened Quicken Loans Race for Heroes 500 in Phoenix, eliminating him from championship contention.

-At Homestead–Miami Speedway, Kenseth started in nineteenth place and finished seventh, marking his twentieth top-ten finish of the season.
-He ultimately ended the season fifteenth in the standings.
+At Homestead–Miami Speedway, Kenseth started 19th and finished seventh, marking his twentieth top-ten finish of the season.
+He ultimately ended the season 15th in the standings.